A mathematical model for smooth muscle cell phenotype switching in atherosclerotic plaque: Introduction

-The number of monocyte-derived macrophages (MDMs) in the plaque is determined by the balance between monocyte recruitment \cite{kim2020monocyte,bobryshev2016macrophages,shi2011monocyte}, programmed cell death (apoptosis) \cite{tabas2010macrophage}, macrophage proliferation, and emigration of macrophages out of the plaque \cite{llodra2004emigration,randolph2008emigration}.
-In response to lipid ingestion or high lipid loads, MDMs also secrete cytokines such as interleukin 1 (IL-1) and monocyte chemoattractant protein 1 (MCP-1), which increases monocyte recruitment into the intima \cite{back2019inflammation,deshmane2009monocyte,gosling1999mcp,hansson2011immune}.
-The macrophages' internalised lipid increases due to the ingestion of LDL particles, apoptotic cells and other cellular debris via phagocytosis \cite{back2019inflammation,ford2019lipid,chambers2023new}.
-The macrophages reduce their lipid burden by offloading cholesterol to high-density lipoprotein (HDL) particles \cite{brown1980cholesteryl,brown1983lipoprotein}, and emigrating macrophages carry their accumulated lipid out of the plaque \cite{llodra2004emigration,randolph2008emigration}.
+In the intima, monocytes differentiate into macrophages, which express scavenger receptors and internalise modLDL.
+Macrophages, in turn, secrete further pro-inflammatory cytokines such as tumor necrosis factor-alpha $(\text{TNF-}\alpha)$ and interleukin-1 (IL-1), which recruit more macrophages and other immune cells into the lesion \cite{hansson2011immune,zhou1999detection}.
+The number of monocyte-derived macrophages (MDMs) in the plaque is determined by the relative rates of monocyte recruitment \cite{kim2020monocyte} , cell death (apoptosis) \cite{tabas2010macrophage}, proliferation \cite{Lhot16}, and emigration out of the plaque \cite{ randolph2008emigration}.
+In addition to modLDL consumption, macrophages can also acquire internalised lipid by consuming apoptotic cells (a process known as efferocytosis) \cite{back2019inflammation,ford2019efferocytosis}.
+Macrophages can reduce their lipid burden by offloading lipid to high-density lipoprotein (HDL) particles \cite{ brown1983lipoprotein}.